 The GC1Kit™ fits at the transmission end of your vehicle's shift cable.
 This end will be located outside the vehicle either in the engine bay or under the driver's side front tire depending on the application.
 This is ONLY for automatic transmissions.
 If you need a bushing to fit at the end of the cable nearest to the shifter (inside the vehicle) please consult our Make/ Model Guide.

 *Some of the images were taken off-vehicle for illustration purposes.

-- Check to see that all of the necessary material was removed and test fit the bushing.
-Use a file or other tool to remove material from the cable end as necessary.
+- Check the Fit: Check to see that all of the necessary material was removed and test fit the bushing.
+Use a file or other tool to remove material from the cable end if necessary.
 Repeat until the bushing fits in the cable end so that the thin side is about flush with the cable end (for some cable ends, it may be normal for the top of the bushing not to sit all the way into the cable end).
 It’s better to remove smaller amounts of material than to remove too much.

 The bushing will be inserted into the opposite side of the cable-end face from where you began drilling (see fig. B).
 Make sure to align the exterior protrusions on the bushing with the cable-end cavity (see fig. C).
 Note: the bushing is not a perfect cylinder you can see the protrusions from the bottom of the bushing (see fig. D).

 - Reinstall the cable-end: Now that the cable-end is drilled and the bushing's fit has been checked it's time to reinstall the cable-end onto the shift cable.
 Do this without the bushing installed.
 If there is a spring slide it back into the cable-end.
 Slide the end onto the cable and reinstall the clip halfway, so that the cable end slides freely along the notched length of the cable but does not come off.